DuckySoLucky/Vape-Lite/README.md

 # Vape Server

-This is a new updated server that emulates Vape's server based on Kangaroo's crack since the old `vape.sexy:8080` does not work anymore.
+This is a new updated server that emulates Vape's server based on Kangaroo's crack since the old one wasn't working anymore.

 ### What works?
 - Vape V4 Forge (1.7, 1.8, 1.12)